umn-msi-lmnp/cephtools/doc/vignette_getting_started.md

 Inside the working directory:

 - A `PREFIX.1_copy.slurm` job file can be launched to copy all the data to a ceph bucket.
+- A `PREFIX.2_verify.slurm` job file can be launched to verify all the data was transferred correctly.
-- A `PREFIX.2_delete.slurm` job file can be launched to delete all the data from panfs.
+- A `PREFIX.3_delete.slurm` job file can be launched to delete all the data from panfs.
-- A `PREFIX.3_restore.slurm` job file can be launched to copy all the data back from ceph to panfs, if you ever need to restore the project directory to the original location.
+- A `PREFIX.4_restore.slurm` job file can be launched to copy all the data back from ceph to panfs, if you ever need to restore the project directory to the original location.
 - Finally, a `PREFIX.readme.md` file is created that describes the process and where the files on ceph are located.

 ## `bucketpolicy`: Allow others to access your ceph (tier2) bucket